lucapette/web/main/content/writing/how-to-structure-a-monorepo.md

 You've got your web application, your infrastructure-as-code project, and an API project.

-You already see some benefits of the monorepo.
-No need to jump over multiple repositories, you can already do atomic changes.
+You can already see some benefits of the monorepo.
+No need to jump over multiple repositories, you can do atomic changes.
 Soon you'll need to share some assets and you'll just add one more directory.

 The structure of the monorepo right now is as flat as it gets, after all you're working alone on this.
 Your organisation is also completely flat.